 Obviously, in addition to federal income taxes, you may also have to file tax returns in your state.
 State tax varies state by state.

-The IRS may issue extensions to filing 2020 taxes.
+The IRS may issue extensions to filing 2020 taxes at the time of writing this post.